---

 ```

-Congratulations!
-You should see the seed output in your terminal.
+The seed output appears in your terminal.
 Let this run in the background so you have some data for the next steps.
-Return to your original terminal tab or window and move onto the next steps.
+Return to your original terminal tab or window.

 ### Verify your mock data stream